Chaitalykundu/Web-Development/01-HTML/1-Basics/02-Tags/theory.md

   |`<link>`|
   |`<meta>`|
   |`<source>`|

-- This is also called unpaired tag
+- These are also called unpaired tag

 &nbsp;